Welcome to Junior Judo at Sydney University Judo Club.

 Catriona Maciver

 Catriona Maciver is our Junior Club Head Coach and co-ordinator.
-She is a 2nd Dan in Judo, Accredited Level One Judo coach (AUS & UK) and holds a Self Defence Instructor’s certificate.
+She is a 2nd Dan in Judo, Accredited Judo coach (AUS & UK) and holds a Self Defence Instructor’s certificate.

 - Scottish U18 Judo team, 1983